12

 sudo reboot

-I had Sanoid taking and managing its own snapshots on each machine, when I should have had set ‘autosnap=no’.
+I also had Sanoid taking and managing its own snapshots on each machine, when I should have had set ‘autosnap=no’.
 Duh.
 Pools on the receiving end shouldn’t be making snapshots, it should only be pruning what syncoid delivers.
-Thus, I think syncoid trying to delete target snapshots was throwing things off, I guess?
-Will definitely be keeping a closer eye on my zpools, which may be difficult because I thought I already was!
+Thus, syncoid trying to delete target snapshots was throwing things off.
+I’m truly a terrible sysadmin.
+My logic was off that day I suppose.
+I will definitely be keeping a closer eye on my zpools, which feels difficult because I thought I already was!
 The deeper I get into ZFS the more I realize how many moving parts there are to get and keep everything working together seamlessly.
-It makes me appreciate how expeditiously content is delivered all across the web.
+Simply managing my own homelab makes me appreciate how expeditiously content is stored and delivered all across the web.

-Now that things are tightened up a bit more, I have that much more confidence in my data and backup strategy.
+Now that things are tightened up a bit more, the confidence I have in my data and backup strategy is better than ever.
+I know I need to setup a better monitoring system than the zpool status script I get sent via a daily email, but that’s a future project.
 I wonder what new surprise lurks around the next corner?
+Who knows!
+I have also been on a 4 year endeavor changing my photography workflow to Linux, and so far it hasn’t worked.
 Perhaps I’ll make my next post about getting my Canon Pixma Pro-10 photo printer working on Linux (if I ever get there, I’m this close!)
+So stay tuned!